SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson5_Forms/Notes_Lesson5_Forms.md

 ---

 - Do not use the input `type="button"`.
 Use the `<button>` element instead.
+- it is typicall a good idea to disale browser specific styling and auto-actions
+- keep working bits of html code around
 - When a caption for input fields is required, such as for instance a `select` element, use a label!
 - When setting a border radius, the default style gets overidden and a border style should be defined explicitly
 - only use divs when you want to apply styles to that div that you would not normally on other elements or when there is no better option **and when a div is used, it should always be identified so that other people can see what the intention was** i.e. what this div is used for.